 Alternatively to the counting, you could also concentrate on colours.
 Look in the room for 5 things in blue.
 Then in yellow, and red.
 After finding those main colours you will be calmer inside.

 When a verbal attack is so harmful that you might get into a panic attack I can recommend you this little exercise.
 Start with the 5 things you see in the room I described before.
 Then concentrate on 5 things you feel – but it is more about substances, not your feelings.
 For example, you can feel the floor material, the fabric of your jeans and the touch of your hand on your arm.
 Afterwards, search for 5 things you can hear.
 It sounds so simple, but it can actually help you a lot to calm yourself and shake off a panic attack.

 Sometimes a critic isn’t about you.
 It says more about the other person and their own problems.
 If you realize that the other one is just overexaggerating, you should definitely question the critic.
 If the intention of a critic is just to harm you, give a clear response, that you will not accept this kind of behaviour to you.
 You can offer the others to listen, in case they want to talk about their own feelings, but if they just want to harm you with their words, you better walk out of the situation.
 Don’t waste your time and energy, on something that is neither your fault nor in your hands to change.

 Be open but not too self-critical

 Don’t be too self-critical.
-Especially woman tend to critizise too many things about themself and don’t realize how awesome and unique they actually are.
-Be open to critic and take it as chance to better things, but never forget to also be proud about the person you are – cause you are your own kind of magic.
+Especially woman tends to criticise too many things about themself and don’t realize how awesome and unique they actually are.
+Be open to criticism and take it as a chance to better things, but never forget to also be proud of the person you are – cause you are your own kind of magic.